Entropy (information theory): Alternative characterization via additivity and subadditivity

+Discussion

 It was shown that any function $\Eta$ satisfying the above properties must be a constant multiple of Shannon entropy, with a non-negative constant.
 Compared to the previously mentioned characterizations of entropy, this characterization focuses on the properties of entropy as a function of random variables (subadditivity and additivity), rather than the properties of entropy as a function of the probability vector $p_1,\ldots ,p_n$.

 It is worth noting that if we drop the "small for small probabilities" property, then $\Eta$ must be a non-negative linear combination of the Shannon entropy and the Hartley entropy.

 Further properties

 The Shannon entropy satisfies the following properties, for some of which it is useful to interpret entropy as the expected amount of information learned (or uncertainty eliminated) by revealing the value of a random variable X: